 Support Groups in 84014

-Currently taking names for the next group.
-This small, in person, group is for women looking for healing around partner’s out of control sexual behaviors-OCSB (i.e. porn or sex addiction).
-This attachment-based group will provide a safe place to process experiences and build support.
-Participants will learn more about OCSB, reduce trauma, create values-based and sex-positive agreements, improve communication, and make intentional decisions about relationships.
+GROUP STARTING IN SEPTEMBER.
+This ONLINE group is for women in UT or ID looking for healing around partner’s out of control sexual behaviors-OCSB (i.e. porn or sex addiction).
+This attachment-based group will provide a safe place to process and build support.
+Participants will learn about OCSB, reduce trauma, create values-based and sex-positive agreements, improve communication, and make intentional decisions about relationships.
 Because group is time limited, participants must commit to all 8 sessions.
 2 individual sessions are required before starting group.

 Hosted by Alice Roberts